soodi592/soodi592-Terminal/README.md

 parameters: {file_name_or_path}

-Read the file.
+Reads the file.
 (Returns the file contents)

 ### 🖥️ **System commands**